-6. Diversity in Communications
+Diversity in Communications

 Goal 1.
 Improve understanding and support of increasing MORPC's diversity.
 Goal 2.
-Increase the promotion of MORPC's services, plans, meetings, events, and programs to diverse audiences, and increase the awareness of MORPC's Diversity & Inclusion efforts.
+Increase the promotion of MORPC's services, plans, meetings, events, and programs to diverse audiences, and increase the awareness of MORPC's diversity, equity & inclusion efforts.